Slivicon/showtime/README.md

 The following properties are configurable:

+***white***
+The default is false (black text), but can be set to true (white text).
+White text will not show up in the default position, since the clock background is also white.

 ***fontSize***
 The default size is 0.018, but any size between 0.000 and 1.000 is accepted.